This crazy winter,

 Who can participate?

 The whole EUI community is warmly invited to participate in this competition.
-If you are the partner of an EUI member, you must use your partner's EUI email to participate, but also indicate your own personal email for communications.
+If you are the partner or child of an EUI member, you must use your partner's or your parent's EUI email to participate.

 We hope that everyone will join us on this creative adventure!